ijfg/Viverra-Sem-Suscipit/readme.md

-Viverra Sem suscipit
+Viverra Sem Suscipit

-Viverra Sem suscipit is my html/css project for Udacity's Front End Developer Nanodegree Program.
+Viverra Sem Suscipit is my html/css project for Udacity's Front End Developer Nanodegree Program.
 It consists of one index page and one post page, and is my very first work online.

 Motivation